dashingsoft/pyarmor/src/README.rst

 Installation
 ------------

+The simple way is pip

+    pip install pyarmor

-Got source package from `pypi/pyarmor <https://pypi.python.org/pypi/pyarmor>`_
+Or get source package from `pypi/pyarmor <https://pypi.python.org/pypi/pyarmor>`_

 Pyarmor is a command line tool, main script is pyarmor.py.
-After you got source package, unpack it to any path, then run paramor.py as common python script
+After you get source package, unpack it to any path, then run paramor.py as common python script

     python pyarmor.py